vivaria/edisonrul.ing/docs/source/cards/b/blowback-dragon.md

 ### Card Rulings

-●Blowback Dragon's effect does target.
+*   Blowback Dragon's effect does target.
 The target is the selected card.
-●If your opponent uses Blowback Dragon on a Trap Card, you can use Fake Trap to save it.
+*   If your opponent uses Blowback Dragon on a Trap Card, you can use Fake Trap to save it.
-●You select the target of Blowback Dragon's effect when you activate the effect, BEFORE flipping the coins.
+*   You select the target of Blowback Dragon's effect when you activate the effect, BEFORE flipping the coins.